betaflight/betaflight/docs/Blackbox.md

 * Winbond W25Q128 - 128 Mbit / 16 MByte

 #### Enable recording to dataflash
-On the Configurator's CLI tab, you must enter `set blackbox_device=1` to switch to logging to an onboard dataflash chip, then save.
+On the Configurator's CLI tab, you must enter `set blackbox_device=SPIFLASH` to switch to logging to an onboard dataflash chip, then save.

 [your serial ports]: https://github.com/cleanflight/cleanflight/blob/master/docs/Serial.md